MicrosoftDocs/azure-docs/articles/container-apps/how-to-integrate-with-azure-front-door.md

 ms.service: azure-container-apps
 ms.custom: devx-track-azurepowershell, devx-track-azurecli
 ms.topic:  how-to
-ms.date: 11/5/2024
+ms.date: 11/6/2024
 ms.author: cshoe
 ---

-# Create a private link with Azure Front Door
+# Create a private link to an Azure Container App with Azure Front Door (preview)

 In this article, you learn how to create an Azure Front Door (AFD) using the Azure CLI.
 You then connect the Front Door to an Azure Container App in a private VNet using [Azure Private Link](/azure/private-link/private-link-overview).
 This lets you securely access your container app without exposing it to the public Internet.
 You then verify connectivity to your container app using the AFD endpoint.